 Front is organized by the Product Design Association, a group that also organizes smaller meetups for the product management community in Utah.
 The conference promises to offer an in-depth look at how product managers and UX designers at diverse companies solve problems.
 Front differentiates itself from other conferences by erring on the side of tactical advice rather than inspirational rhetoric.
 In fact, their website advertises no after-party and no alcohol, just “extraordinary content.”

-A few other conferences product managers should consider attending:
+A few other product management conferences you should consider attending:

 Chicago: November 11-15, 2017